Sau1707/ModernBot/markdown/ModernStorage.md

 ---
-description: Save settings in the note to access across diffrents browsers
+description: Save settings in the note to access across different browsers
 version: 1.0.0
 ---